South Carolina Sexual Abuse Lawsuits

 South Carolina is one of the few states working to enact a revival window in 2020, allowing survivors of sexual abuse, whose claims were previously expired, the legal right to file those claims against their abusers.
 This new law would help survivors of sexual abuse get justice against their abuser, while also allowing for compensation.
 Combined with existing legislation, these laws enable lawyers handling sexual abuse claims in South Carolina to file cases against sexual predators, including clergy members, and the Catholic church.

-Below you will find information on South Carolina’s statute of limitations laws.
+Below you will find South Carolina lawsuits news & updates, as well as additional information on South Carolina’s statute of limitations laws.
 These laws are important because they dictate how long a lawyer handling a South Carolina sexual assault case has to file a claim on behalf of a survivor.
 In addition, we’ve compiled a list of South Carolina’s settlements received by sexual abuse and assault survivors and a list of South Carolina’s ‘credibly’ accused priests released by the dioceses.

 South Carolina Statute of Limitations for Sexual Abuse & Assault